jiewwantan/RNN_LSTM_trading_model/README.md

-# RNN LSTM Trading Modelling
+# Recurrent neural network - Long-Short Term Memory Trading Modelling

 This project explores stock trading modelling with the use recurrent neural network (RNN) with long-short term memory (LSTM) architecture.
 CNN+LSTM hybrid architecture was tried.
+Tensorflow and Keras are adopted for implementation.

 ## Data preprocessing
 Data comprises of the asset's OHLCV data and technical data derive from its OHLCV data.
 A feature selection algorithm are then used to select the data series based on importance.